TOAST-DOCS/Cloud-Search/en/console-guide.md

                 "id": "id-1",
                 "fields": {
                   "title": "[Free Shipping] 195 types of Nike shoes!!", "body": "The one and only Nike shoes are best selling for good reasons.
-Nike's 195 Hot-selling shoes★ Guess you need at least one pair of them??"
+Nike'\''s 195 Hot-selling shoes★ Guess you need at least one pair of them??"
                 }
               },
               {